animal-tree/Writing-stuff/Stuff75-Landing-Page-Template.md

 See above: solar-powered fishing drones.
 Additionally, low-energy airships kept afloat by helium, with tanks for storing the fish, to bring back the yields of healthy, wild-caught fish to hungry communities.
 Above the clouds abundant sunlight is available for solar powered, self-sustaining deliveries, via the energy-conservative helium-based vessels.

 The quantity of fish obtained through this autonomous self-sustaining method should be sufficient to at least feed healthy-food supplies to coastal villages in globally-poor regions, if not for industrial purposes.

+Individually-powered drones via airship-free mobile app remote can also be made available.

 ## Express opposition of AI uses for military and surveillance